wjhuah/sinobib/README.md

         </p>
     </div>
     <div class="section">
-        <h2>🙏 Prof. Goldin's Acknowledgments</h2>
+        <h2> 🎓 Paul R. Goldin's Acknowledgments</h2>
         <p>
-            Huge thanks to all students and colleagues who have helped over the years! 🎓✨
+            Huge thanks to all students and colleagues who have helped over the years!
-            I am aware that many relevant titles in Russian are missing—one day this may be systematically rectified. 🌍
+            I am aware that many relevant titles in Russian are missing—one day this may be systematically rectified.
         </p>
     </div>
     <div class="section">